 The right type of roofing.
 There are many different materials used on commercial roofs, like steel, copper, and other metals.
 You’ll also find tiles made from clay, rubber, and concrete.
 If you’re not familiar with the nuances of each different kind of material, you should speak with your trusted roofing contractor – especially if you’re making decisions for a roof in Minnesota.
 The climate here is harsh, and a professional can help you make an informed decision.

 Work with experts.
 Regardless of whether you’re getting an inspection, estimate, or a brand-new roof, working with experts will make the process go a lot smoother.
-With inexperienced contractors, a small issue can become a major problem later on.
-Any money you save at the outset will likely be more than offset by future expenses (and headaches) in the long term.
+When working with unskilled contractors, a minor issue might quickly escalate into a large problem.
+Over time, any money you save upfront will almost certainly be more than compensated by future expenses (and headaches) that you will incur.

-If you work with trusted professionals, the entire process will go a lot smoother, and you’ll be able to enjoy the peace of mind that a well-maintained roof offers for years to come.
+Choosing to work with reputable specialists will make the entire process go much more smoothly, and you’ll be able to benefit from the peace of mind that comes with a properly maintained roof for many years to come.